How to Compose an Email Marketing Newsletter?

 Now that you have actionable guidelines to create an engaging newsletter, look at how other companies did it.

-Email marketers don’t build successful newsletters by chance — they give subscribers what they want, at the right time.
-Let’s look at how few businesses have implemented this scalable newsletter strategy:
+Email marketers don’t build successful newsletters by chance — they give subscribers what they want, at the right time with the best newsletter creation software.

-Below is a good example of a blog-style newsletter that urges subscribers to read more on the Atlantic website.
+Below is an example of a good newsletter that urges subscribers to read more on the Atlantic website.

 Blog Newsletter Example from the Atlantic